mayankj08/jekyll-now/_posts/2017-08-20-References-In-C++.md

 int &refA;     // Error
 ```

-`int &refAl;` is illegal, as we have not initialized the reference named `refA`.
+`int &refA;` is illegal, as we have not initialized the reference named `refA`.

 #### There's no way to rebind references.
 Once bound a reference remains bound to its initial object.

-References reamins bounded to the object which it was initialized with through out the life of reference.
+References reamins bounded to the object which it was initialized with, through out the life of reference.

 From Point 2 and 3 we can conclude that references can't be bound to NULL as intialization of references is necessary and also we can't rebind them.
 So there's no way of binding reference to NULL.

-Let's understand this with an example.
+Let's consider below example to understand why reference re-binding is ambigous.

 ```c
 int a = 10;